davidjono1985/T1A1Workbook/README.md

 1. Waitstaff class
 2. Kitchenstaff class

-Using these two classes I would be able to recreate the entire end-to-end dining experience the easiest way possible as both classes contain repeatable methods.
+Using these two classes I would be able to recreate the entire end-to-end dining experience.
+This is the easiest way to do it as both classes will contain repeatable methods.

 I would use the following methods for the Waitstaff class:
 - greet and seat patron